mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 #### Notes, Tips & Tricks

-- Make sure that teh indentation in zthe YAML files is correct.
+- Make sure that the indentation in the YAML files is correct.
 - Make sure that the requirements of the conda env are correctly typed: =, ==, etc.
 - Sometimes I needed to add protobuf as pip requirement for the environment.
 - The first time a run with an environment is executed, the conda environment is created; the next times, the environment is already there, so it's faster.
 See how to delete the `mlflow` `conda` environments below.